In a Holidaze

 By Christina Lauren

 A good romance, but not much more to it.
 Hazel was a little too wackadoodle for me.
-It seemed contrived, Although she was a nice woman, she was also too self-involved and thoughtless for others.
+It seemed contrived, Although she was a nice woman, she was also too self-involved and thoughtless about others.
 It was pretty sexy, but not over the top or “insert-sex-here.”
 I found it amusing, but not laugh out loud funny.
 I did like, when **spoiler**

-when Hazel discovered she was pregnant, that she didn’t do that whole will not tell the father because I don’t want him to want me just because of the baby thing. she was upfront with Josh almost right away (or he told her he knew, I can’t remember!) and they proceded directly to their happy ending without any silly lack of communication or other nonsense. **3 stars out of 5**
+Hazel discovered she was pregnant, that she didn’t do that whole will not tell the father because I don’t want him to want me just because of the baby thing. she was upfront with Josh almost right away (or he told her he knew, I can’t remember!) and they proceeded directly to their happy ending without any silly lack of communication or other nonsense. **3 stars out of 5**

 April 16, 2019